sp33dfre4k/pixiechess-bot/README.md

 # Pixie Chess Bot ♟️✨

-Telegram bot that watches the Pixie Chess VRGDA deployer contract on Base and sends notifications for auction events.
+Telegram and Discord bot that watches the Pixie Chess VRGDA deployer contract on Base and sends notifications for auction events.

-- Watches the deployer for new `VRDGADeployed` events (new auction started)
-- Automatically watches each deployed VRGDA contract for `Mint` and `Closed` events
-- On startup, bootstraps by fetching all past deployer events to catch existing auctions

 ## Requirements